ENJ1/aok/README.md

 ## Post-Installation Tips
 - To free up a lot of space (about 500 MB), run Terminal Emulator and type `sudo pacman -Scc`
 - To update the package list, run Terminal Emulator and type `sudo pacman -Sy`
-- To find new programs to install, run Terminal Emulator and type `sudo pacman -Ss thunderbird` for example
-- To install programs, run Terminal Emulator and type `sudo pacman -S thunderbird` for example
+- To install a program (package), run Terminal Emulator and type `sudo pacman -S thunderbird` for example
-- For more help with using Arch Linux, visit https://wiki.archlinux.org/
+- For help using Arch Linux, visit https://wiki.archlinux.org/

 ## Notes